 What do you make of these reports, these leaks, New York Times, Washington Post?

-No, it would be hard to look at all those text messages and and not see flagrant political bias, regardless of what the inspector general said in his conclusions in the prior report, in which he frankly only meant that there wasn't a document that said because we despise Donald Trump, we are doing X, Y, and Z. You know, he's he's very literal in his approach, and he doesn't have the same subpoena power and ability to get a grand jury and things like that that John Durham has.
+No, it would be hard to look at all those text messages and not see flagrant political bias, regardless of what the Inspector General said in his conclusions in the prior report, in which he frankly only meant that there wasn't a document that said, because we despise Donald Trump, we are doing X, Y, and Z. You know, he's very literal in his approach, and he doesn't have the same subpoena power and ability to get a grand jury and things like that that John Durham has.

-So his report's gonna be limited from the outset, but I expect it to be rich in factual information.
+So his report's going to be limited from the outset, but I expect it to be rich in factual information.

 Well, I agree.

-Uh he's he can't ha convene a grand jury, you can't ha issue indictments, uh, but John Durham can, can he?
+You can't issue indictments, but John Durham can, can he?

-So, where do you see the connection between the two investigations?
+So where do you see a connection between the two investigations?

 I would expect John Durham to start doing something about them.